stylecanon/stylecanon/README.md

 i dont have a dni, because dnis are lowkey stupid! ill try my best to let you know if i dont like you though. pleaseee dont take it personally it has nothing to do with you.... it probably has something to do with your personality tho

-my discord is **stylecanon2** if you want to add me, i will have friend requests closed occassionaly coz like i said im very paranoid.

 but ya other than that im nice!! sometimes!! if youre nice to me ill be nice to you! baiiiiiii